galaxy4public/aws-cloudformation-ami/README.md

 such an ID.

-The primary focus was to create a CentOS 7 minimal installation AMI with additional security tightening applied.
+The primary focus was to create a CentOS 7 minimal installation AMI with additional security hardening applied.
 However, since then the template was enhanced to handle additional OSes via separate bootstrap scripts.

 Currently, the following OSes are supported: